 Having potentially spent months working from home with just a few houseplants for company, it’s only natural that some returning employees will be eager to catch up with colleagues around the coffee machine.
 To avoid crowding, buildings should use signage to make it clear that common areas like the break room and the kitchen have new maximum occupancies.

-In a recent blog post, Microsoft suggested establishing virtual spaces such as Teams channels and Zoom events for coworkers to socialize and have fun.
+In a recent blog post, Microsoft suggested establishing virtual spaces such as Teams channels and Zoom events for co-workers to socialise and have fun.
 Activities such as live yoga sessions and after-work trivia nights maintain a sense of togetherness and allow for any colleagues working remotely to join in.

-Six feet is good, but 10 feet is better
+Two metres is good, but three metres is better

-Environmental factors such as open windows and desk fans have been shown to help the virus travel more than six feet, so when rearranging furniture to de-densify the office and encourage proper social distancing, aim to create as much space as you can between desks and coworkers.
+Environmental factors such as open windows and desk fans have been shown to help the virus travel more than two metres, so when rearranging furniture to de-densify the office and encourage proper social distancing, aim to create as much space as you can between desks and co-workers.

-“Six feet is good, but 10 feet is better,” Dr. Joseph Allen, director of the Healthy Buildings program at the Harvard School of Public Health, told The Wall Street Journal.
+‘Two metres is good, but three metres is better,’ Dr Joseph Allen, director of the Healthy Buildings programme at the Harvard School of Public Health, told The Wall Street Journal.

 WeWork offers flexible office solutions for businesses who need some extra elbow room to maintain social distancing for their teams, or for those who simply don’t have the space required to redesign the layout of their workplace.